Christo Popov: Career

 In 2021, Popov opened the season by participating at the European Mixed Team Championships together with the French national team.
 The team finished as the finalist and won the silver medal.
 In May, he received the BEC Young Player of the Year and European Fan Player of the Yeat by the Badminton Europe.
-At the 2021 Spain Masters, he finished as a men's doubles semi-finalist.
+At the 2021 Spain Masters, he finished as a men's doubles semi-finalist, losing to the eventual winner, Indonesia's Pramudya Kusumawardana and Yeremia Rambitan.

+In 2024, Christo won two Super 300 Titles, both achieved in Germany which are the German Open and the Hylo open.
+In the German Open, he defeated Danish Rasmus Gemke in two straight sets.
+Later in November, he defeated his own older brother Toma Junior Popov in the Hylo Open finals.
+The Popov brothers also competed for France at the 2024 Summer Olympics in the men's doubles event.

+In 2025, he managed to win the gold medal in the men's doubles and a bronze in the men's singles at the European Championships.